LabKey/labkey-ui-components/packages/components/docs/public.md

 #### Setting the Registry Scope

 This package is currently available on LabKey's Artifactory package registry.
-To include this package set the registry in npm for the `@labkey` scope.
+To include this package, set the registry in npm for the `@labkey` scope.
 This can be done via command line using `npm config`:
 ```
 npm config set @labkey:registry https://artifactory.labkey.com/artifactory/api/npm/libs-client